Sink in to the Medicine of Your Bowl

 Pelvic Care for the Emotional Body

-As the life givers, women’s bodies are the first growing environment for all human life.
+As the life givers, women’s bodies are the first environment for all human life.
+Every person comes from a woman.
 We are also the wisdom keepers and preservers of the culture in many cases.
 We carry ancestral patterns through our DNA.
 Women shoulder a profound emotional load, whether solitary or within a family.

-Even if we feel relatively secure, most of us have a few stuck places that want to move.
-Fortunately our bodies are poised to self-correct when given the space.
-Through this work you have an opportunity to slow down, settle deep into your pelvic bowl, and consciously nurture your innate female wisdom.
+Our bodies are poised to self-correct when given the space.
+Through this work you have an opportunity to slow down, sink in to the medicine of your pelvic bowl, and consciously nurture the innate wisdom of the female body..

 This work can help you: